 College Teaching (GRAD)

-Degree Offered: Cognate, Certificate
+Degree Offered: Cognate, Graduate Certificate

 This program is offered in Durham.

-This is a University-wide program coordinated by the Office of the Dean of the Graduate School and involving the Center for Excellence in Teaching and Learning as well as faculty members from many fields and disciplines.
+This is a University-wide program coordinated by the Office of the Dean of the Graduate School and involving the Center for Excellence and Innovation in Teaching and Learning as well as faculty members from many fields and disciplines.
 Two academic programs are offered: the cognate in college teaching and the certificate in college teaching.

-Cognate in College Teaching: The Cognate in College Teaching is open to graduate students in a doctoral program or a terminal master’s degree program.
+Cognate in College Teaching: The Cognate in College Teaching is open to UNH graduate students in a doctoral program or a terminal master’s degree program.

 Certificate in College Teaching: Certificate is open to current faculty members, postdocs, and doctoral students enrolled at institutions other than UNH.

 Applicants to the cognate program must have the support and recommendation of their doctoral program coordinator.

 Test Scores: None